-Bryant Adibe, MD, chief wellness officer and assistant professor of physical therapy and health policy and management, will present at the annual Coalition of Urban and Metropolitan Universities conference in Chicago in October.
+Bryant Adibe, MD, chief wellness officer and assistant professor of physical therapy and Healthcare Administration, will present at the annual Coalition of Urban and Metropolitan Universities conference in Chicago in October.
 He will talk about the Mount’s unique partnership with Westside Food Bank to address food insecurity on campus.

 Emerald Archer, PhD, director of the Center for the Advancement of Women, moderated a Legalize Equality panel for the United State of Women conference in Los Angeles on May 6.
 She was also interviewed for Sarah Moshman’s documentary, “Nevertheless,” on May 18.

 Betsaida Cruz-Coble and Alyx Abel, part-time instructors in the doctor of physical therapy program, were accepted to the distinguished Parkinson’s Foundation Physical Therapy Faculty Program, which trains faculty leaders across the U.S. on improving care for Parkinson’s patients.

 The DPT program was in the spotlight on July 31 as the Evidence in Motion blog’s “Program of the Week.”
 Part-time instructors Ben Cornell and Tiffany Preuschoff were interviewed and shared insightful answers about the program.

 Jackie Filla, PhD, associate professor of political science, gave the opening remarks and participated in a panel discussion during the 48th annual conference of the National Association for Commissions for Women on Aug.
 1-4 in Los Angeles.
 Filla is the current president of the City of Los Angeles Commission on the Status of Women.